 Someone can be spiked with any type of drug, including:

-Illegal drugs that are commonly taken on nights out or at parties – for example, Ecstasy (also known as ‘MD’, ‘MDMA’, ‘Pills’, ‘Mandy’ or ‘Molly’), Ketamine, GBL or LSD.
+➡️ Drugs that are commonly taken on nights out or at parties – for example, Ecstasy (also known as ‘MD’, ‘MDMA’, ‘Pills’, ‘Mandy’ or ‘Molly’), Ketamine, GBL or LSD.
 These are sometimes known as ‘party drugs’ or ‘club drugs’.

 What happens when someone is spiked?

-- What they were spiked with.
+- What the victim or survivor was spiked with.

 - How much they were spiked with.

-- If they had already consumed alcohol or taken drugs and how much they consumed.
+- If they had already consumed alcohol or taken drugs, and how much they consumed.

 - Their size and weight.

+So-called ‘date rape drugs’ are particularly known for making people feel physically weak, ‘out-of-control’ or confused, or pass out.
 However, all alcohol and drugs can have this effect, depending on the factors listed above.

 Other symptoms of spiking include:

-- feeling or being sick
+- Feeling or being sick.

-- feeling ‘strange’ or drunker than expected
+- Feeling ‘strange’ or drunker than expected.

-- blurred or slowed vision, or trouble seeing properly
+- Blurred or slowed vision, or trouble seeing properly.

-- loss of balance or coordination
+- Loss of balance or coordination.

-- having trouble communicating
+- Having trouble communicating.

-- acting strangely or out of character
+- Acting strangely or out of character.

 ❗ If their symptoms seem serious and you think they need urgent medical attention, call 999 to speak to emergency services.